Hans-Jürgen von Arnim: World War II

-His surrender to the British was a part of Spike Milligan's Monty: His Part in My Victory where he was misnamed (whether by accident or on purpose as Milligan eventually used to rename a lot of the characters within his Memoirs so that they or their relations would not be embarrassed by their activities) as Von Arnheim where Major Chater-Jack makes the announcement of the German defeat stating that "It's over!
-General Von Arnheim (sic) has surrendered and he is very angry."

 Von Arnim was sent to Britain where he was held and interrogated (as well as bugged) at both Latimer House and Trent Park.
 He was then interned along with 24 other German general officers at Camp Clinton, Mississippi, and was released on 1 July 1947.

 He died in 1962 in Bad Wildungen, West Germany.

 Mistreatment of Jews in Tunisia

 The Jewish population of Tunisia was used for forced labour by Arnim to prepare defences against Allied attacks, and the Jewish community was ruthlessly plundered for gold.